jolafrite/react-weather/README.md

 Your app should have an input which allows the user to enter a town/city (e.g London).

-Upon the user submitting the input, your app will connect to a weather API (e.ghttps://www.openweathermap.org/api ), retrieve the forecast for that city and store it in the Redux store.
+Upon the user submitting the input, your app will connect to a weather API (e.g https://www.openweathermap.org/api), retrieve the forecast for that city and store it in the Redux store.

 The user will be shown the following information from the data for each of the next 5 days: